iclr-blogposts/2024/_posts/2024-05-07-rlhf-without-rl.md

 ## Is RLHF Reinforcement Learning?

 From the beginning, RLHF has sparked some controversy.
-Some regarded it as one of the prime applications of reinforcement learning, (which may currently be perceived as "less hot" than LLMs, wherefore applying RL in LLMs is in the former's favor).
+Some regarded it as one of the prime applications of reinforcement learning
+(which may currently be perceived as "less hot" than LLMs, wherefore applying RL in LLMs is in the former's favor).
 At the same time, others were skeptical about whether RLHF is reinforcement learning at all.

 Indeed, some crucial components of RL are missing in RLHF.
 First, the current forms of RLHF do not involve sequential decision-making
-(although there is some work on that, e.g. the ILQL algorithm<d-cite key="snell2022offline"/>) While the rollout of a completion can formally be viewed as a sequence of actions, the reward is not given after the completion has ended.
+(although there is some work on that, e.g., the ILQL algorithm<d-cite key="snell2022offline"/>).
+While the rollout of a completion can formally be viewed as a sequence of actions, the reward is not given after the completion has ended.
 Moreover, for the purpose of RLHF the LM itself can be regarded as a direct mapping from inputs to distributions over completions, rather than a sequential decision-making agent in the space of tokens.
-Thus, at best, RLHF is a form of single-step, immediate-reward RL- in other words, a *contextual bandit*.
+Thus, at best, RLHF is a form of single-step, immediate-reward RL - in other words, a *contextual bandit*.

 Even more troubling than the non-sequential nature of RLHF may be its information flow.
 While the policy optimization of RLHF is framed as an online RL algorithm, *the environment consists of the policy itself*.
 Usually, in online RL an agent is able to extract new information from the environment.